fwessels/kvbos/README.md

 }
 ```

+## Ideas

+Split between
+- kvbos-engine (core embeddable engine)
+- kvbos (Redis like interface)

 ## Limitations

+- Value size is limited to 32-bits
+- Key size is limited to 16-bits
+-
 - Values larger than the Value Block size cannot be stored
-- Key size is limited to 16-bits
-- Value size is limited to 32-bits